 More results »

-Thanks in part to the work of GPE’s partner organizations, 68% of girls in our partner countries now finish primary school.
-Now 18 partner countries have achieved gender parity in enrollments or have more girls than boys in school.2
+Thanks to the work of GPE’s partner organizations, 72% of girls in our partner developing countries now finish primary school.
+20 partner developing countries have achieved gender parity in enrollments or have more girls than boys in school.2

 More on girls' education »